jakej985-rgb/red-music-locker/plan.md

     Missing
     Streaming Only

-Track list should clearly indicate where each track exists.

-Example:

-    ✓ Local
-    ✓ Locker
-    ⚠ Missing

-This is important because the application's playlist replication behavior depends on locker-only tracks.
+Only show categories supported by the existing application.

 ---

-# 19. Playlist Sync Visualization
+# 33. Playlist Sync Summary

-Add a compact synchronization summary.

-Example:

-    PLAYLIST STATUS
+Show:

     84 total

-    █████████████████░░ 94%

-    79 available in locker
+    79 available
     5 missing

     Last reconciliation:
-    4 minutes ago

-Use existing sync state.
+    timestamp

-Do not calculate misleading percentages.
+Do not calculate percentages from incomplete data.

 ---

+# 34. Playlist Replica UI

+Preserve the existing:

+    Locker Only (1:1 Ordered)

+functionality.

+Make the UI clearer around:

+- Source playlist
+- Replica playlist
+- Locker-only behavior
+- Current sync state
+- Last synchronization
+- Missing tracks

+Do not alter the synchronization algorithm.

+---

-# 20. Queue Redesign
+# 35. Phase 8 — Queue

-File:

-    queue_view.dart

-Make Queue a live operations page.
+Redesign Queue as an operations center.

 Header: